roytam1/mozilla-cvs-history/mozilla/zap/zmk/readme.txt

 Adds an offset to the timestamp of input frames, so that the timestamp of the first frame of an input stream coincides with the last timestamp seen at the 'timebase' input.
-Whenever the input stream or timebase stream changes (i.e. when the frameinfo is different from one frame to the next), the offset will be recalculated.
+Whenever the input stream or timebase stream changes (i.e. when the streaminfo is different from one frame to the next), the offset will be recalculated.
 Note: Warning: this node mutates frames.
 XXX maybe we need cloning.

-Sinks: 1
+Sinks: 2

 - ACString "name" == "input" : input stream (any type) (neutral)
 - ACString "name" == "timebase" : timebase stream (any type) (passive)